samnatthala/devops-prj-1/README.md

 # devops-prj-1
-This is a sample for devops
+This is a sample Project for devops